NuGet/Home/proposed/2022/cpm-dotnet-cli-add-package-support.md

 - `dgspec.json` file will have `centralPackageVersionsManagementEnabled` property set to `true` for projects onboarded onto CPM.
 - `dotnet add pacakge` command currently access [`ProjectRestoreMetadata`](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.ProjectModel/ProjectRestoreMetadata.cs) to perform preview restore.
 - [`ProjectRestoreMetadata.CentralPackageVersionsEnabled`](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.ProjectModel/ProjectRestoreMetadata.cs#L119) flag will be accessed while executing `dotnet add package` command to verify if the project has onboarded onto CPM.
 If yes, the scenarios listed in the functional explanation will be handled accordingly.
+- Leverage the existing functionality in [`MSBuildAPIUtility.cs`](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.CommandLine.XPlat/Utility/MSBuildAPIUtility.cs) to modify the `PackageReference` items in project and `PackageVersion` items in the Directory.Packages.Props file.

 ## Unresolved Questions

 - Scenarios with multiple `Directory.Packages.props` are out of scope for now.
 In case there are multiple `Directory.packages.props` files in the repo, the props file that is closest must be considered.
     ```
     Repository
     |-- Directory.Packages.props